 Experts discuss new wireless technology for single unit electrophysiology recording in small and large animals, with a focus on methodology, data outcomes and the impact these devices will have in research involving naturally behaving subjects.

-In this webinar sponsored by Neuralynx, Casey Stengel will discuss Cube2: an all-in-one, wireless headstage and data acquisition system for neuronal research in freely moving, untethered subjects.
-He will explain how Cube2 has been purpose built to enable the study of small animals in social and complex maze environments, by allowing multiple transmitters in the same area, pulling data to local drives.
-Casey will also review Cube2’s customizable Analog Front End (AFE) interface, and present how it enables the user to optimize weight distribution, record from multiple implant sites, adapt to varying channel counts, and integrate additional animal physiology sensors.
+In this webinar sponsored by Neuralynx, Casey Stengel provides an introductory overview of Cube2: an all-in-one, wireless headstage and data acquisition system for neuronal research in freely moving, untethered subjects.
+He explains how Cube2 has been purpose built to enable the study of research animals in social environments by allowing multiple transmitters in the same area, pulling data to local drives.

-Following, Dr. John Wolf will present case studies and share data from his research focused on long term chronic affects of Traumatic Brain Injury (TBI), including the development of post-traumatic epilepsy (PTE).
-In order to develop a wireless system for chronically implantable electrodes in a large animal PTE model, Dr. Wolf worked with Neuralynx to develop an enclosure that can be mounted on the animal in its home cage (or behavioral space), and that can record from 64 channels over a period of 24 hours.
-Dr. Wolf will also present preliminary data from similar studies where he is employing Cube2 for multichannel recordings in rodents.
+Following, Dr. John A. Wolf from the University of Pennsylvania provides two case studies highlighting his work focused on long term chronic affects of traumatic brain injury, including the development of post traumatic epilepsy.
+Specifically, Dr. Wolf discusses application of a custom enclosure that can be mounted on the animal in its home cage (or behavioral space), and can record from 64 channels over 24 hours.

-- How to successfully record data on multiple channels over long time periods
+- Recording data on multiple channels over long time periods

 - The benefits of using wireless headstage systems in social and complex environments